 Don’t miss: Georges Seurat, The Circus, Auguste Renoir, Bal du Moulin de la Galette, Edgar Degas, Edouard Manet and Auguste Renoir.

 Opening hours: 9:30 am to 6 pm on all days and till 9 pm on Thursday.
 The place is called on Mondays.

 Popularly known as Sacré-Coeur Basilica, this is located on the upland of Montmartre and is one of the most gorgeous tourist places in Paris.
 Reflecting Romano-Byzantine features, this Basilica has immense spiritual significance.
 The portico, arches and walls show off nationalist themes while the garden area for meditation and fountain are perfect for solemn serenity and mental peace.
 Use of camera is strictly banned inside the basilica.

-Don’t miss: Roman-Byzantine style architecture, mosaic (read largest mosaic in France) designed ceiling and 360 degree view of France from the top of the dome.
+Don’t miss: Roman-Byzantine style architecture, mosaic (read the largest mosaic in France) designed ceiling and 360-degree view of France from the top of the dome.